strapi/documentation/docusaurus/docs/user-docs/users-roles-permissions/managing-administrators.md

 To edit an administrator account:

 1. Click on the name of the administrator whose account you want to edit.
-2. In the *User details* area, edit your chosen account details:
+2. In the *Details* area, edit your chosen account details:

 | User information      | Instructions  |
 | --------------------- | ----------------------- |